 Ironically, or maybe appropriately, it’s proving difficult to find the right language to explain what I mean.
 I guess I can start by saying that even though my niece and I were both speaking English (except when we were speaking her made-up language, Dodo), mine is the language of productivity and hers is the language of exploration.

-When I speak, I am trying to get a point across as intelligently as possible.
+When I speak, I am trying to get a point across as intelligently and intelligibly as possible.
 I am trying to succeed at something — to communicate an idea well enough with words so that the listener understands the thought’s preverbal essence.
 I’m always reaching to produce meaning with language.

 When Mabel speaks, she is not trying to do anything or reach anything; she’s just having fun.
 And that fun does not have to go in any particular direction — it is unguided, open-minded, nonjudgmental, and extremely unproductive (except for, of course, producing fun).
 When we played together, it did not matter (nor occur) to her that her Dodo and my Dodo sounded nothing alike.
 But I found myself observing, “Mabel’s Dodo is very p-heavy, so I should add more p sounds to mine.”
 There was no point, though, because each time Mabel spoke Dodo, it was nothing like the last.